Thursday, June 25 at 15:00 BST |16:00 CEST | 10:00 EDT | 07:00 PDT

 • Cost: Free to attend

-• Duration: 60 minutes.
-If you register but can’t attend live, you will receive a link to the on-demand recording once it becomes available.
+• On-demand access: If you can’t attend live, register to receive the recording as soon as it becomes available

 • Multilingual captions: This webinar supports live captions and subtitles in multiple languages, including Spanish, French, Italian, and German.
 Simply click the “CC” button within the webinar interface to turn captions on or off.